rhondarobot/fifty-two/1/rhonda/closures.md

 2 things I learned while *creating this game* were:

 1. `Math.floor()` *must* envelop `Math.random()` and not the other way around.
 I had it backwards and the numbers were still ranging from 0 - 1.

 2. The `guesses` counter was inside the `if statement` of the inner function and it would immediately return 'You are all done playing!' everytime.
 I realized that in my code, I was counting too late and that my `guesses` count was always at zero, thus skipping the first `if statement` and going straight to the default string that wouldn't allow me to proceed in the game regardless of how many guesses I had set for myself.

+*.
+Using `const` for the random number instead of `let` because the random number will be unchanged for the given instance.

 How I tested my guessing game:
 ```
 const game1 = guessingGame(5); // where `5` would determine # of guesses
                                // before being told 'You are all done
                                // playing!'
-game1(4); // Your guess in too high!
+game1(4); // Your guess is too high! // where the number in parenthesis is the
-game1(0); // Your guess is too low!
+game1(0); // Your guess is too low!  // user's guess
 game1(3); // Your guess is too high!
 game1(2); // You got it!
 game1(1); // You are done playing!